Texas Collaborative Divorce Attorneys

 How Long Does a Collaborative Divorce Take?

-So long as the spouses choose to remain in the process, they remain the sole decision-makers.
-If either spouse decides to “opt-out” of the process to return to litigation, both spouses must hire new trial attorneys, as the collaborative lawyers are required by Texas law to withdraw.
+As long as the spouses choose to remain in the process, they remain the sole decision-makers.
+If either spouse decides to opt out of the process to return to litigation, both spouses must hire new trial attorneys, as the collaborative lawyers are required by Texas law to withdraw.
 Although most collaborative attorneys are also trial attorneys, they cannot serve in both roles in the same case.

-This unique feature of the Collaborative Divorce model enables the whole process to work seamlessly because it keeps the lawyer’s interests aligned with the client’s interests.
+This unique feature of the Collaborative Divorce model enables the whole process to work seamlessly because it keeps the interests of the Collaborative Divorce lawyer aligned with the client’s interests.

 Video Resources on Collaborative Divorce